Grow your own food

 Limited to balcony space?
 Or just have a small courtyard?

 Container gardening is the solution for you.
 Take a look at Gardening Australia’s Pots and Small Gardens Factsheets.
-Or look out for someone near your home who might have some spare land for vegetable growing at Landshare Australia.

 If you’ve got a bit of garden space, give these tips a go: